-The truth is that the DUI penalties in Pennsylvania are among the harshest in the country.
+The truth is that the DUI penalties in Texas are among the harshest in the country.
 This is why you need an attorney to represent you if you are accused of DUI.
 Without the proper representation, you could find yourself paying the maximum penalties when you may not have to.

 Mandatory DUI Penalties

-There is a wide range of minimum sentences for a DUI in PA and they are mandatory.
+There is a wide range of minimum sentences for a DWI in Texas and they are mandatory.
 These sentences can include prison time, probation, license suspension, and any other penalties found necessary by the judge.
 The seriousness of the penalty is going to depend on a number of factors.
 These factors are how high the blood alcohol concentration was, how many previous offenses have occurred, whether or not an accident was caused, and if there was a minor in the vehicle at the time of the offense.

 Test refusal also results in a separate penalty.
 It is automatic license suspension because, when you obtain your driver’s license, you are implying that you give consent to such testing if you are suspected of DUI.